About federated search

 - You might choose transparent mode if you want to run federated searches without special syntax requirements and SPL limitations.

-Transparent mode is available in Splunk Cloud Platform 8.2.2107 and Splunk Enterprise 8.3.0.
+Transparent mode is available in Splunk Cloud Platform 8.2.2107.
 If you want to run federated searches over deployments with lower versions, set those deployments up as standard mode federated providers.

 The following table describes the differences between the two modes.